Teenage Mobs: A Rising Epidemic

 It is a fact that when people’s basic needs are not met, they will act out.
 Therefore, it is only a matter of time before these senseless acts of violence will not be limited to only misguided youth, but reach out to others who feel they need to take their own desperation into their hands.
 Due to the recent increase in unemployment, and under stimulated economy there will be an increase in crime, and violent mob attacks are surely to increase.
 That being said, what will the local and state police force do to deter these attacks?
 Will they create a police state and place a police officer on every street corner?
 Is that what this is coming to?

 To cure any epidemic, doctors must take a hard stance on fighting the disease.
 Even though the problem of violence has the ability to spread like a wildfire, in this case, there is no tough stance.
-For decades, juvenile detention centers have made failed attempts at turning these misguided youth around through counseling, boot camps, they have even tried to re-educate teens.
+For decades, juvenile detention centers have made failed attempts at turning misguided youth around through counseling and have resorted to boot camps to make a last ditch effort at turning these teens around.
 The problems are only escalating and need to stop.
 Juveniles must begin taking personal responsibility for their actions.
 Simply put, that means, no more slaps on the wrist.
 It is time they were taught the phrase,”If you do the crime, you do the time.”

 In summary, what happened to this generation?
 Each generation is supposed to be better than the previous one.
-The individulas who were involved in these senseless crimes are revolting, ill- equipped to handle adult situations and in all honesty, have the mental capacity of a 4-year old.
+The individulas who were involved in these senseless crimes are revolting, are ill- equipped to handle adult situations, and in all honesty, have the mental capacity of a 4-year old.
 It’s like watching children have temper tantrums when they don’t get what they want.
-I can’t believe this is even an issue!
 When these delinquents organize their next mob attack, they need to be held accountable.
 Instead of citizens idly watching, they need to take action.
 The cure for this epidemic rests in each citizen’s hands.
 You hold the key to stopping this.

 Tess Pennington is the author of The Prepper’s Blueprint, a comprehensive guide that uses real-life scenarios to help you prepare for any disaster.
 Because a crisis rarely stops with a triggering event the aftermath can spiral, having the capacity to cripple our normal ways of life.
 The well-rounded, multi-layered approach outlined in the Blueprint helps you make sense of a wide array of preparedness concepts through easily digestible action items and supply lists.